 - Students need to fully understand the information provided in the Long Stay Information about Huntington School and Host Families Pack and respect the rules and guidelines within it.

-- Students can only remain at Huntington School if they stay with one of the Host Families provided by Lou Knott as all of the Host Families are vetted and provide suitable and appropriate accommodation.
+- Students can only remain at Huntington School if they stay with one of the Host Families provided by Mandy Tomlinson, as all of the Host Families are vetted and provide suitable and appropriate accommodation.

-- If any medical or psychological condition occurs which necessitates a return to Germany than this request will be made by ourselves and accepted by all parties.
+- If any medical or psychological condition occurs, which necessitates a return to Germany then this request will be made by ourselves and accepted by all parties.

-- If a student withdraws from Huntington School and returns to Germany before the end of the academic year, the additional month’s payment made at the beginning of the long stay will be retained as a cancellation fee since the Host Family will not be able to find another student as a replacement during that academic year.
+- If a student withdraws from Huntington School and returns to Germany before the end of the academic year, the extra month’s payment made at the beginning of the long stay will be retained as a cancellation fee, since the Host Family will not be able to find another student as a replacement during that academic year.

-- We want students to be always ‘HAPPY AND SAFE!’
+- We want students to always feel‘HAPPY AND SAFE!’
 This is our ‘mantra’ and we make every effort to ensure this is at the core of everything we say or do.